Incorrect handling of resolv.conf generation and other network issues

 - Priority changed from Critical to Nice to have

 - Target version changed from 9.10-U1 to Unspecified

 It was decided that we just display a warning sign when the user moves from any static to dynamic only network configuration stating this: "These static to dynamic changes require your FreeNAS/TrueNAS box to be restarted.
 Do you still wish to continue?
 Yes/No".

 Moving priority accordingly.

-#6 Updated by Suraj Ravichandran about 3 years ago
+#6 Updated by Suraj Ravichandran over 3 years ago

 - Status changed from Screened to Unscreened

 - Assignee changed from Suraj Ravichandran to William Grzybowski